cadabrasystems/IC3-cadabra-starter-kit/README.md

 1. **Get Sepolia ETH**: Claim free ETH from the [Google Cloud Web3 Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (or any other Sepolia faucet).
 Paste your MetaMask wallet address and claim.

 > **Tip:** You only need a small amount of ETH (0.01 - 0.05 is plenty) to deploy contracts and send messages during the hackathon.

-> ⚠️ **Security Note:** Never use your real mainnet wallet for hackathon development.
-Create a fresh MetaMask account specifically for this event.
-It only holds free testnet ETH, so there is zero risk.

 ---